-Scenes of possessed victims (usually females) levitating in the air, spinning their heads, cursing in foreign languages or spewing nails at the sloshing of the holy water from the priest is a common thread in movies like The Exorcist III, Requiem, The Last Exorcism, The Exorcism of Emily Rose, The Rite etc.
+Scenes of possessed victims (usually females) levitating, cursing in foreign languages or spewing nails at the sloshing of the holy water from the priest were a common thread in movies like The Exorcist III, Requiem, The Last Exorcism, The Exorcism of Emily Rose, The Rite etc.

-“A demon is invoked to explain the cause of the sickness or disaster that people of that time could not explain or diagnose properly … Recall, too, how Jesus is said to ‘rebuke’ the fever of Simon’s mother-in-law (Lk 4:39; cf Mk 1:31, Mt 8:15) i.e he is regarded as having rebuked the spirit protologically considered to be causing the high fever … Undoubtedly Jesus shared some of the protological thinking himself, being a child of his time.”
-(A Christological Catechism, 1991, 59-60)
+“A demon is invoked to explain the cause of the sickness or disaster that people of that time could not explain or diagnose properly … Recall, too, how Jesus is said to ‘rebuke’ the fever of Simon’s mother-in-law (Lk.
+4:39; cf. Mk.
+1:31, Mt.
+8:15) i.e. he is regarded as having rebuked the spirit protologically considered to be causing the high fever … Undoubtedly Jesus shared some of the protological thinking himself, being a child of his time” (A Christological Catechism, Paulist Press, 1991, 59-60)

 This was not an obscure book; it had the Vatican’s Imprimi Potest and Nihil Obstat.
 Fitzmyer himself was a member of the Pontifical Biblical Commission, yet he found it convenient to accuse the Lord Jesus of “protological thinking.”
 It tells how really bad the state of affairs is in the Vatican.

 Another Catholic priest wrote:

 “The N[ew] T[estament] contains many references and allusions to the devil, demons, and unclean spirits…” He then throws in the party line: “Some of these references are poetic metaphor and hyperbole” (The New Dictionary of Theology, ed.
 Joseph Komonchak, 2006, 275).

 For a religion that dismisses creationism for evolution, pushing demons into the closet of poetic metaphor can’t be that difficult.